verus-lang/verus/source/docs/migration-iterators.md

 The old system required two types (one exec, one ghost) and multiple trait implementations to construct your own iterator type.

-The new system requires only one type to define the iterator type and an implementation of the `IteratorSpecImpl` trait.
-See the new docs for details.
+The new system only requires defining one type, and having that type implement the `IteratorSpecImpl` trait.
+See the [new docs for details](guide/src/iterator-specs.md).